 Releasing “soft shell” crab is strongly recommended.
 Soft shell crab are newly molted.
 The volume of meat is low and the quality is usually stringy and less palatable.

 Be sure to carefully and quickly release unwanted crab; do not throw them from heights as this will crack their carapace and kill them.
 It is illegal to retain only the claws of any species.

-Recreational crabbing also is open in the ocean off Oregon, but unlike bays there is a seasonal ocean closure from Oct.
+Recreational crabbing also is open in the ocean off Oregon, but unlike bays, there is a seasonal ocean closure from Oct.
 16 through Nov.
-30. Ocean crabbing requires larger boats and higher skills, and better conditions, so bay crabbing is more popular with sport boaters.
+30. Ocean crabbing requires larger boats and higher skills, and better conditions, so bay crabbing is more popular with larger boaters.

 Dungeness crab is in season on the Oregon Coast from mid-November to June, and is eaten with delight in worldwide, and shipped to other locales as well.
 The finest crab is caught between November and March, so try to get meat early in the season, if you can.
-The meat is rich, savory, and so delicious that many people enjoy eating Dungeness crab plain, although there are a variety of tasty preparations for it including salads, sandwiches, crabcakes, and seafood stews like cioppino.
+The meat is rich, savory, and so delicious that many people enjoy eating Dungeness crab plain, although there are a variety of tasty preparations for it including salads, sandwiches, crab cakes, and seafood stews like cioppino.